-Professor Llano is the director of the St. John’s University Debate
+Professor Llano is the director of the St. John’s University

-open to all St. John’s
+nationally and internationally and is open to all St. John’s

 Llano has been involved in debate since he was 15 years old,